Free Your Mind

 Nearly 25 years later and we’re no closer to an answer – with big tech, social media and the advance of AI impacting our lives in a million different ways.
 It’s from this ever-shifting landscape that Free Your Mind was born.

-Specially created to celebrate the opening of our new venue, Free Your Mind is a journey into The Matrix through dance and immersive design.
-As our official opening show, this never-seen-before production stretches across the building’s ultra-flexible spaces.
+Specially created to celebrate the opening of our new venue, Free Your Mind was a journey into The Matrix through dance and immersive design.
+As our official opening show, this never-seen-before production stretched across the building’s ultra-flexible spaces.

 Tapping into the collective energy of the moment, it depicts a world where humans are enslaved by algorithms – asking can we break free?
 And do we even want to?